Introduction to MySQL Transaction

 Examples to Implement MySQL Transaction

-Consider that we need to add the developers and the technologies that the developers are aware of and used in the database.
-For this, we will need to store the data in two different tables as a single developer may use and aware of multiple technologies.
-So, by applying concepts of normalization, we will create two tables namely developers and used_technologies.
+Consider that we need to add the developers and the technologies that the developers are aware of and use in the database.
+For this, we will need to store the data in two different tables as a single developer may use and be aware of multiple technologies.
+So, by applying normalization concepts, we will create two tables: developers and used_technologies.
 In the table of technologies, we will have to store the reference of the developer id, so there will be a foreign key to the developer’s table from the used_technologies table.
 So, our queries will be as follows –

 Code: